 Visuals such as pictures, SmartArt graphics, shapes, groups, charts, embedded objects, ink, and videos create problems for screen readers.
-Any text in the visual is not read by the screen reader and is harder for low vision readers to read.
-Screen readers do not know what's in a visual unless alternative text is added.
-Use alternative text to describe the visual and include any pertinent text in it.
+The screen reader does not read any text in the visual, thus making visuals more challenging for low-vision readers.
+Screen readers do not know what's in a visual unless the image contains alternative text.
+Use alternative text to describe the visual and include any pertinent text.